 The injuries from that op were comparatively minimal, and I'm thankful for that.
 Jefferies needed a neck brace and some dental work, but apparently all his teeth were already implants from being knocked out some time in the past, so it was basically another day at the office for him.
 We don't know where his exoskeleton came from, apart from strongly suspecting that the Travelers were still monitoring our universe.
 Sprite, though, was sent an encrypted transmission that nobody at HQ has been able to crack, and we assume that it was directed to cut the hole in the arena ceiling, but what information is really out there, and what's being deliberately kept from us is still a mystery.

-A little while later, while Barry and I were having a beer, he told me that he and some others were doing network maintenance back at HQ, and they found out that the entire coms system had been bugged.
+A few days later, while Barry and I were having a beer, he told me that he and some others were doing network maintenance back at HQ, and they found out that the entire coms system had been bugged.
 Meaning that whoever did so would have full knowledge of any active operations, as well as any still in the pipe, and Barry insisted that it wasn't there when he had checked it in the past.
 The weird part is that as soon as he brought it up to anyone in charge, he was immediately dismissed with some bullshit excuse that kept changing every time he asked.
 We're thinking that BREACH is in contact with the Travelers, whether they want to be or not, but for anything more than that - we just don't know.

 The cleanup crew did a full sweep of the arena after we left, but any guards that might've survived our escape had been eaten by the creatures that were released down there, and there was nothing on file that clarified the involvement of the Prometheus Mandate.
 Barry's current theory as to what went down was that the Travelers heard people talking about a legionnaire on coms, so they sent their exoskeleton to gather information from its brain - probably the exact information that we were looking for - but we did get something out of it.
 The announcer mentioned the Atlantic ocean, and while that doesn't exactly narrow it down, it at least gives us a place to look, and ever since we found that out, BREACH has been pouring all its resources into doing exactly that.